Ghostopheles/Datamine/README.md

 # Datamine

 An addon designed to make in-game data more accessible by reducing barriers around the availability of certain data.
-Features an advanced and intuitive UI, allowing customization of outfits, includes an in-game map viewer, enables the searching of items and spells, and lets you view models by ID, CreatureDisplayInfoID, and more.
+Features in-depth tooltip information and customization, an advanced and intuitive UI, allowing customization of outfits, includes an in-game map viewer, enables the searching of items and spells, and lets you view models by ID, CreatureDisplayInfoID, and more.

 > [!TIP]
-> To open the Datamine UI in-game, you can either use `/dm ui` or click the Datamine entry in the addon compartment.
+> To open the Datamine UI in-game, you can either use `/dm ui` or click the Datamine entry in the addon compartment (or use a keybind).
 The addon compartment can be found by clicking the tiny button below the calendar button on the minimap.

 Example:
 ![image](https://github.com/Ghostopheles/Datamine/assets/10636803/f241614b-b28a-4468-8f8a-d21855e59f7a)

 # Features

+## Tooltips
+Datamine adds a plethora of useful information to (almost) all tooltips in the game.
+This includes things like SpellIDs for spell tooltips, ItemIDs for items, etc.

+The tooltip info is entirely customizable, meaning you only see what you want to see, or you could optionally disable the system entirely.

 ## Explorer